When it comes time to buy dried porcini mushrooms, you’ll want to be armed with the best possible information.

 Whether you purchase them online or in the store, know that they command a high price per pound.
 In general, dried porcini mushrooms can be sold for $30.00 to $70.00 or more.

 As you can see, this pack of dried porcini mushrooms goes for $84.99 per pound at Wholefoods online market.

 In contrast, Mushroom House’s dried porcini mushrooms grade AA sells for $33.60 per pound on Amazon.

 The reason for commanding such a high price depends on the quality of the dried porcini mushrooms, the short time it takes for them to grow and mature, and the ease or difficulty of the actual foraging.

 Other Options: Porcini Powder, Canned Porcini, and Fresh

 Fanciers of the porcini mushroom also find its other forms enjoyable.
 These include porcini powder, canned porcini, and fresh.
 Porcini powder is made by taking dried porcini and grinding it into a fine powder.
-It’s so potent that just one quarter to one half of a teaspoon of the powder will provide your dish with a wonderful mushroom flavor.
+It’s so potent that just one-quarter to one-half of a teaspoon of the powder will give your dish a wonderful mushroom flavor.